Yes, It’s Possible With Our Teaching English Abroad Programs!

-Dear Potential TEFL Students, I must admit that the way I got to Canterbury’s TEFL course was not orthodox.
+I must admit that the way I found Canterbury’s TEFL course was not orthodox.
 I am Spanish so, technically speaking, I could work in Madrid in a job related to my profession (Project Management in Financial Services).
-Unfortunately, the labour market in Spain is rather inflexible and I did not want to be absent from my home 12 hours a day having just moved my children from London to Madrid.
+Unfortunately, the labor market in Spain is rather inflexible and I did not want to be absent from my home 12 hours a day having just moved my children from London to Madrid.

-Although I knew from the start that I wanted to use my professional background to focus on instruction professionals to improve their ability to speak in meetings, conference calls, whilst travelling, etc., I enjoyed all aspects of the course.
+Although I knew from the start that I wanted to use my professional background to focus on instruction professionals to improve their ability to speak in meetings, conference calls, whilst traveling, etc., I enjoyed all aspects of the course.

 I do not teach grammar but concentrate on speaking and listening skills which are really sought after.
 Many adult Spaniards have a good command of grammar and a sizeable vocabulary but they will really struggle to communicate in English.
-I am honoured to be able to help them communicate in a foreign language which, after all, is what a language is for.
+I am honored to be able to help them communicate in a foreign language which, after all, is what a language is for.
 Best of all, I have managed to reinvent myself whilst keeping a healthy work-life balance and, most importantly, whilst meeting very interesting people and enjoying myself.
 I truly recommend it.